 How is Oat Milk Made?

-Oat milk consists of steel-cut oats or whole groats that are soaked in water, blended, and then strained with a cheesecloth or a special nut milk bag.
+Oat milk consists of steel-cut oats or whole grains soaked in water, blended, and then strained with a cheesecloth or a unique nut milk bag.

 “While the leftover oat pulp has the bulk of the fiber and most of the protein in the oats, the liquid or ‘milk’ left at the end of the process has some nutrients in oats.

-Because oats absorb water more readily than nuts, more of the food itself passes through the cheesecloth when blended thoroughly, resulting in a richer and creamier texture than nut milk without their commonly added ingredients.
+Because oats absorb water more readily than nuts, more food passes through the cheesecloth when blended thoroughly.
+This results in a richer and creamier texture than nut milk without commonly added ingredients.

 Making your own is often cheaper than purchasing a half-gallon at the store.
-And as anyone following a vegan diet knows, vegan diets require many fresh, organic, and raw food – all of which are expensive when compared to packaged and processed food.
+As anyone following a vegan diet knows, vegan diets require many fresh, organic, and raw foods – all expensive compared to packaged and processed food.

-Another advantage of making your own oat milk is that you have absolute control over the ingredients and the process, and some simply enjoy and prefer making their own food.
+Another advantage of making your oat milk is that you have absolute control over the ingredients and process; some enjoy and prefer making their own food.

-However, while oat milk is essentially vegan in all of its forms, that doesn’t mean it is free from additives found in many pre-made, packaged foods.
+However, while oat milk is essentially vegan in all its forms, that doesn’t mean it is free from additives in many pre-made, packaged foods.

-Those who make their own oat milk swear that it is creamier than its store-bought counterparts.
-You only need a few things to make your own batch – oats, salt, water, a blender, and a fine-mesh strainer.
-Those who prefer sweeter milk can add vanilla extract, dates, or even maple syrup!
+Those who make their oat milk swear it is creamier than its store-bought counterparts.
+You only need a few things to make your batch – oats, salt, water, a blender, and a fine-mesh strainer.
+Those who prefer sweeter milk can add vanilla extract, dates, or maple syrup!

 The Benefits of Oat Milk For Vegans

 There are many advantages to incorporating oat milk into your diet that extend past the fact that it is vegan.
-For example, some vegans have food allergies or sensitivities, which can make it even more difficult to find vegan-friendly food and reliable alternatives.
+For example, some vegans have allergies or sensitivities, making finding vegan-friendly food and reliable alternatives even more challenging.

-Store-bought oat milk is often fortified with essential vitamins like vitamin D and vitamin B12.
+Store-bought oat milk is often fortified with essential vitamins like vitamin D and B12.
 These are two crucial vitamins that are usually lacking in a vegan diet.
-Therefore, drinking oat milk is an easy way to ensure you include at least part of your recommended daily intake.
+Therefore, drinking oat milk is easy to ensure you include at least part of your recommended daily intake.

 Oat Milk Nutrition Facts

-Not only is oat milk a delicious, vegan-friendly cow’s milk alternative, but it also provides great nutrition and a variety of health benefits.
+Not only is oat milk a delicious, vegan-friendly cow’s milk alternative, but it also provides excellent nutrition and various health benefits.
 A one-cup serving of oat milk comes in around 120 calories and provides:

 - 5 grams of fat